zachwhalen/creativecoding/schedule.md

 ### Monday, August 27
 This is the first day of class!
 We'll go over the class goals and structure, and you'll attempt your first creative coding project.

-#### Key Questions
+#### Goals for Class
+ * What is this class about?
- * Creativity?
+ * What is creativity?
- * Code?
+ * What is code?

-#### In-Class Project:
- * Remix a webpage
+ * Let's remix a webpage

 #### Homework:
  * Sign up for Github
  * Join the [Slack](http://creativecodersatumw.slack.com)
- * Complete your webpage remix and also try another one
+ * Complete the webpage remix you started in class and maybe try another one
  * Fill out the [student information survey](https://airtable.com/shrxeWOPmYxBTdTFs) if you haven't already

 <!-- demo a few things of the sort they'll be making this semester.
 Maybe one for each project type we're doing. -->

 ### Wednesday, August 29
-Getting to know your computer and getting started with Python.
+This is the second day of class!
+You'll share the results of your web remixes, and I'll help get you acquainted with Github, Twitter Bots, and Tracery.

-#### Key Tasks
+#### Goals
- * Set up your coding environment on your computer and/or in the cloud.
+ * Tour Github
+ * Demo some Twitter Bots
+ * Introduce Tracery

 #### Homework
- * Keep working on and getting to know Python.
-If you have the _Exploratory Programming_ book, take a look at the first 2 or 3 chapters.
-If you'd prefer to learn from a web-based method, check out the tutorials at <a href="http://www.learnpython.org">learnpython.org</a>.
+ * Read <span class="TODO">bots should punch up, the elo3 showcase of bots, mark's thing on bots of conviction</span>.
+ * Work through the Tracery Tutorial

 ### Friday, August 31
-Working with Python and text files.
+This is the third day of class!
+[OK, that's the last time I'll do that] Today we'll discuss some of the things you've been learning about different kinds of bots and the pros and cons of different approaches.
+I'll show you how to create a Twitter account for your bot and lead you in brainstorming some ideas.

+#### Goals
+ * Create the Twitter account for your bot
+ * Create some placeholder code for your bot in [_Cheap Bots Done Quick_](http://www.cheapbotsdonequick.com/).

+#### Homework:
+ * Set up a blog for this class if you haven't already
+ * Work on your bot; get it ready for the workshop

 ## Week 2